Bicycling Brittany and Normandy

 Highlights: Dol de Bretagne, First views of Mont Saint-Michel

-This morning you'll have the opportunity to explore Mont Saint-Michel.
+This morning you'll have a guided visit of Mont Saint-Michel and its abbey.
 A fabulous way to end your journey across Brittany and into Normandy.

 HighlightsSaint-Malo, Port town of Cancale, Fort la Latte, Dinan - one of Brittany's best-preserved Medieval towns., 13th-century Château de la Hunaudaye, Mont Saint-MichelKeep in Mind: We work hard to maintain consistency across all of our tours, but some trips have unique differences.
 Here are some things to keep in mind about this tour.

-IncludesUse of a quality 27-30 speed bicycle; 7 days, 6 nights' accommodation; 6 breakfasts, 4 dinners with wine; visit of Mont-Saint-Michel; 2 or 3 bilingual tour leaders; van support plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)
+IncludesUse of a quality 27-30 speed bicycle; 7 days, 6 nights' accommodation; 6 breakfasts, 4 dinners with wine; guided visits Dinan and Mont Saint-Michel and its abbey; 2 or 3 bilingual tour leaders; oyster tasting; van support plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)

 Begin/EndSaint-Malo / Mont Saint-Michel